NeuroML/Documentation/source/Userdocs/Schemas/Cells.md

-<i>What to do at the distal point when creating an inhomogeneous parameter.</i>
+<i>What to do at the distal point when creating an inhomogeneous parameter .</i>